About virtual hub routing

 Labels

 Labels provide a mechanism to logically group route tables.
 This is especially helpful during propagation of routes from connections to multiple route tables.
 For example, the Default Route Table has a built-in label called 'Default'.
-When users propagate connection routes to 'Default' label, it automatically applies to all the Default Route Tables across every hub in the Virtual WAN.
+When users propagate connection routes to 'Default' label, it automatically applies to all the Default Route Tables across every hub in the virtual WAN.

 Configuring static routes in a virtual network connection

-Configuring static routes provides a mechanism to steer traffic from the hub through a next hop IP, which could be of a Network Virtual Appliance (NVA) provisioned in a Spoke VNet attached to a virtual hub.
+Configuring static routes provides a mechanism to steer traffic from the hub through a next hop IP, which could be of a Network Virtual Appliance (NVA) provisioned in a Spoke virtual network attached to a virtual hub.
 The static route is composed of a route name, list of destination prefixes, and a next hop IP.

 Route tables for pre-existing routes